 The last point is not included in my scale – but should possibly be considered in the questioning.

-How do I use the Ecxel pain logging templates?
+How do I use the Excel pain logging templates?

 First, download the appropriate template – you will find it at the end of the article.
 Then open it with Excel or another spreadsheet program.